Crystallography and Mineralogy

 Pharmaceuticals

 Crystallography is used in the pharmaceutical industry to study the structure and properties of drug molecules.
-This information is important for understanding how drugs interact with biological systems and for developing new drug therapies.
+This information is crucial for understanding how drugs interact with biological systems and for developing new drug therapies.
+Polymorphism (different crystal structures of the same molecule) can significantly affect drug efficacy and bioavailability.

 Conclusion